 - Powdered Sugar: Also called icing sugar.
 This is used in the frosting.

-Step 1: Dry ingredients.
-In a medium bowl, whisk together the flour, sugar, black cocoa powder, baking soda, baking powder, and salt.
+Step 1: In a medium bowl, whisk together the flour, sugar, black cocoa powder, baking soda, baking powder, and salt.

-Step 2: Wet ingredients.
-In a large bowl, whisk together the egg, milk, water, oil, and vanilla extract.
+Step 2: In a large bowl, whisk together the egg, milk, water, oil, and vanilla extract.

-Step 3: Combine the ingredients.
-Add the flour mixture to the wet ingredients and whisk until combined.
+Step 3: Add the flour mixture to the wet ingredients and whisk until combined.

-Step 5: Make the frosting.
-In a large electric mixer bowl using the paddle attachment, beat the butter on high speed until smooth.
+Step 6: In a large electric mixer bowl using the paddle attachment, beat the butter on high speed until smooth.

-Step 6: Decorate.
-Frost the cooled cupcakes.
+Step 8: Frost the cooled cupcakes.
 I placed the black frosting in a piping bag and used the Wilton 1M piping tip.
-Then add sprinkles to the tops of each frosted cupcake.

-Keep any leftovers in an airtight container in the refrigerator for up to 5 days.
+Storing: Keep any leftover cupcakes in an airtight container on the counter for up to 2 days or in the refrigerator for up to 5 days.

 - Measuring Flour: To help ensure you don’t add extra flour, follow these three simple steps: 1) Fluff up the flour using a fork.
 2) Spoon the flour into your measuring cup.
 3) Scrape a knife across the top of the measuring cup to level out the flour.